 High yield from green mass

-The best biogas yield is demonstrated by grass with an age of 3-4 months.
-This yields a biogas output of 140-145 m³ per ton.
+The best biogas yield is demonstrated by grass with an age of 4-4,5 months and 33% dry matter.
+This yields a biogas output of 240 m³ per ton.
 Grass is so cheap in production that the payback for this type of biogas plant is comparable to the payback of biogas plants using waste.
 The cost of grass is €2-3 per ton.
-To provide 1 MW from a biogas plant, raw materials of 70 tons of Napier grass per day is needed.
+To provide 1 MW electric power (24 000 kWh electric energy per day), 50 tons of Napier grass per day are needed.

 The construction of decentralized biogas plants, for generating power on islands or in remote areas of developing tropical countries, is especially feasible.